Print friendly version

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference (GHR) contains information on Crigler Najjar syndrome, type 2.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - Genetics Home Reference (GHR) contains a gene summary on UGT1A1.
 Mutations in UGT1A1 can cause Crigler Najjar syndrome.
 Click on the link to go to GHR and review this gene summary.